[EDIT: 9/25/20 — Alphablocks and Numberblocks is now on Netflix!]

 There are three things using this method of moderations does.
 The first is that it takes the recommendation engine out of the picture completely and restricts your young viewer to content you, the parent, have vetted.
 The second is that search is disabled, so your child can’t start searching for things you haven’t approved.
 The third is per-video or per-channel approval.
 If there is a YouTube channel that you feel only a subset of content is appropriate, then you can approve only the videos on that channel you approve.
 If you are OK with the theme and content of a channel, you can approve whole channels.

 In the wild-west days of having YouTube Kids wide open, we happened to stumble upon some really great content.
-Then we started applying filters and moderation to weed out the bad but the bad found it’s way in, through no fault of our own.
 While we stopped using YouTube for a bit (and subscribed to Noggin), we have brought it back because there is some content that we can’t find anywhere else.
 Below are some recommendations for toddlers that my toddler happens to really enjoy!

 Alphablocks and Numberblocks